4 takeaways from Denver schools’ safety update

 For example, student possession of a firearm — also a criminal offense — is a “Type Six” infraction recommended for a mandatory expulsion hearing, according to the matrix.

-“If firearm is on school grounds, in school's possession, or there is a threat of serious bodily injury that is real and immediate, mandatory referral to DPS Dept. of Safety (3-3911) and law enforcement (911 or non-emergency 720-913-2000),” according to the matrix note.
+“If firearm is on school grounds, in school's possession, or there is a threat of serious bodily injury that is real and immediate, mandatory referral to DPS Dept. of Safety (3-3911) and law enforcement (911 or non-emergency 720-913-2000),” the matrix noted.

 The Parents-Safety Advocacy Group and former interim deputy chief of Support Services for Department of Climate and Safety Melissa Craven have blamed safety issues on the discipline matrix and blasted the district for its inaction.